Willow Creek AVA

 Willow Creek is an American Viticultural Area (AVA) located in the upper northern California region on the edge of Humboldt County with a small portion protruding into Trinity County.
+It was established as the nation's 39^{th}, the state's 23^{rd} and the county's initial appellation on August 18, 1983, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Willow Creek Viticultural Area Committee on behalf of Humboldt County wineries and Willow Creek grape growers to propose the viticultural area named "Willow Creek."

-It lies around the town of Willow Creek surrounded by the 4000 ft Klamath Mountains.
+It is one of the oldest, smallest and northernmost active appellations in the state located around the town of Willow Creek surrounded by the 4000 ft Klamath Mountains.
 In the center of the Six Rivers National Forest, the 6000 acre viticultural area outlines a narrow valley formed by the Trinity River approximately 31 mi inland from the frigid Pacific Ocean, however, it experiences an abundance of sunlight and heat due to the multiple mountain ranges encircling it.
-The viticultural area was established as the 23^{rd} Californian AVA on August 17, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Willow Creek Viticultural Area Committee on behalf of Humboldt County wineries and Willow Creek grape growers to propose the viticultural area named "Willow Creek."
-It is one of the oldest, smallest and northernmost active AVA in the state.

 The region is very rugged and mountainous with the cold crystal clear waters of the Trinity River rushing literally through the middle of the AVA with the valley floor lying 400 to 500 ft above sea level surrounded by mountains.
 In 1983, there were as many as five wineries and seven vineyards cultivating 30 acre under vine.
 As of 2008, there were no commercially bonded wineries in the region, and only 10 acre under vine.
-The plant hardiness zone is 9.

 History

 Willow Creek has long been known as a small geographic agricultural area located approximately 31 mi from the Pacific Ocean.
 For years the main crops of the area, peaches, apples and tomatoes, were widely sought by Humboldt County residents.
 Willow Creek was first identified in 1851 by early miners and pack train drivers on their trips from Eureka, Arcata and Blue Lake to the interior valleys.
 They identified the area because of a heavy growth of willows around the mouth of the creek which emptied into the Trinity River.
 Other miners named the area China Flat in 1852 because of the heavy influence of the Chinese.
 This remained the name until 1912 when it was discovered that there was another China Flat in the mother lode area.
 At that time the name was changed back to Willow Creek in honor of those pack string drivers.
-Early agriculture started in the 1920's, when the Cambi family brought grape vines, peach trees and apples from Santa Cruz to the Willow Creek Valley.
-The Gambi's made wine from these early vines--mostly muscat.
-Other families started large orchards in the 1930's until there were approximately 150 acre in production.
+Early agriculture started in the 1920s, when the Cambi family brought grape vines, peach trees and apples from Santa Cruz to the Willow Creek Valley.
+The Gambi's made wine from these early vines—mostly muscat.
+Other families started large orchards in the 1930s until there were approximately 150 acre in production.
 Eventually Willow Creek became famous throughout the county for its excellent produce and climate.
 The first commercial vineyard in the region was planted in 1974.